ansost/NoClu/README.md

 The primary data source is a pre-trained fastText model with word embeddings for Russian noun cases.
 More information on the data used can be found in the preprocessing script (`scripts/preprocess.py`).

+Since the model is very large and currently stored in git large file storage, please contact the author if you would like to use it.

 #### Preprocessing

 Filter syncretic forms from the word embeddings and extract the vectors for the nonsynchretic forms.
 Also, gather the gold labels.